FreyBence/swtestproject/README.md

 ./app

-from the main folder
+from the main folder.

 After runnin your service will be available can be reached from any browser on the from the url:

 http://127.0.0.1:5000

-Note:
+Notes:

-make sure your computer clock is syncronized correctly
+Make sure your computer clock is syncronized correctly.
+The first user to login will be an administrator which can be changed any time later.